-According to the above motivations, we propose a new theoretical framework for studying the asymptotic properties of the proposed estimators under both random $\bmW$ and $\bmX$, which can largely broaden the applications of the SAR model, and the nonstochastic setting of $\bmW$ and $\bmX$ in the classical spatial econometrics literature becomes a special case.
-To this end, we develop a new law of large numbers (LLN) and a new central limit theorem (CLT) for a general linear-quadratic form $ \bms_n=(\bmvarepsilon^\top \bmA_1\bmvarepsilon,\cdots, \bmvarepsilon^\top \bmA_d\bmvarepsilon)^\top +\bmB^\top \bmvarepsilon$ with random matrices $\bmA_j\in\mathbb{R}^{n\times n}$ and $\bmB\in\mathbb{R}^{n\times d}$ for $j=1,\cdots,d$, to show our asymptotic results, where without loss of generality, we assume that the random matrices $\bmA_j$ and $\bmB$ are measurable functions of $\bmW$ and $\bmX$.
-Compared to the extant literature, the developed CLT is different from and more general than the one given in \citet{kelejian2001asymptotic}, which only considers $d=1$ and nonstochastic $\bmA_1$ and $\bmB$.
-In addition, \citet{qu2015estimating} only extends the CLT to the setting of random $\bmW$, but $\bmX$ remains nonstochastic.
-It turns out that this new theoretical framework requires non-trivial conditions for the error vector $\bmvarepsilon$ in addition to the exogenous condition in econometrics, and the random $\bmX$ setting can release the condition of uniform boundedness in absolute value for the elements of $\bmX$ which is required in the classical spatial econometrics literature (see, e.g., \citealp{kelejian1998generalized}, \citealp{kelejian2001asymptotic} and \citealp{lee2004asymptotic}).
-More details are given in Section \ref{sec:theory}.
-It is worth noting that both the quasi-score matching estimation approach and the proposed theoretical framework can be applied in many other spatial econometrics models when their $\bmW$ and $\bmX$ are random (see, e.g., \citealp{lee2010estimation}, \citealp{zou2021network} and \citealp{wu2021inward}).
+Building on the above motivations, we propose a new theoretical framework to study the asymptotic properties of the proposed estimators under random $\bmW$ and $\bmX$, thereby largely broadening SAR model applications while making the classical nonstochastic setting a special case.
+To this end, we develop a new law of large numbers (LLN) and central limit theorem (CLT) for a general linear-quadratic form $\bms_n=(\bmvarepsilon^\top \bmA_1\bmvarepsilon,\cdots, \bmvarepsilon^\top \bmA_d\bmvarepsilon)^\top +\bmB^\top \bmvarepsilon$, where without loss of generality, the random matrices $\bmA_j\in\mathbb{R}^{n\times n}$ and $\bmB\in\mathbb{R}^{n\times d}$ for $j=1,\cdots,d$ are assumed to be measurable functions of $\bmW$ and $\bmX$.
+Unlike \citet{kelejian2001asymptotic}, which considers only \( d = 1 \) with nonstochastic \( \bmA_1 \) and \( \bmB \), {\black as well as \citet{xu2015maximum} and \citet{wu2022applications}, which allow random \( \bmX \) but assume nonstochastic \( \bmW \)} , our framework accommodates randomness in both \( \bmW \) and \( \bmX \).
+It turns out that this new framework requires non-trivial conditions on $\bmvarepsilon$ beyond standard exogeneity, and the random $\bmX$ setting can relax the condition of uniform boundedness in absolute value for the elements of $\bmX$ imposed in classical spatial econometrics (see, e.g., \citealp{kelejian1998generalized}, \citealp{kelejian2001asymptotic} and \citealp{lee2004asymptotic}).
+More details are provided in Section \ref{sec:theory}.
+Notably, both the quasi-score matching estimation and our theoretical framework can be applied in various spatial econometrics models when their $\bmW$ and $\bmX$ are random (see, e.g., \citealp{lee2010estimation}, \citealp{zou2021network} and \citealp{wu2021inward}).